riotkit-org/backup-repository/README.md

 Backup Repository Todo
 ----------------------

-- Replace at least most of the Authentication domain with ready to use JWT
+- [ ] Replace at least most of the Authentication domain with ready to use JWT
-- Delete support for MySQL and SQLite3, only PostgreSQL is support
+- [ ] Delete support for MySQL and SQLite3, only PostgreSQL is support
-- Leave only Amazon S3 + Min.io + Filesystem support in filesystems
+- [x] Leave only Amazon S3 + Min.io + Filesystem support in filesystems
-- Drop all encryption methods, SecureCopy
+- [x] Drop all encryption methods, SecureCopy
-- Delete externally generated tokens functionality
+- [ ] Delete externally generated tokens functionality
-- Delete MinimumUI functionality
+- [x] Delete MinimumUI functionality
-- Implement WebDav for usage with rclone as a client
+- [ ] FEATURE: Implement WebDav for usage with rclone as a client
-- Drop generic object storage endpoints, leave only backup endpoints
+- [ ] Drop generic object storage endpoints, leave only backup endpoints + storage download & listing endpoints (for administrators as a fallback)
-- Drop all unused tables
+- [ ] Drop all unused tables
-- Add support for joining backups into BackupApplication
+- [ ] FEATURE: Add support for joining backups into BackupApplication
-- Drop custom ORM config
+- [ ] Drop custom ORM config
-- Remove ids mapping
+- [x] Remove ids mapping
-- Bump Symfony 4 to Symfony 5 (at the end of refactoring)
+- [ ] Bump Symfony 4 to Symfony 5 (at the end of refactoring)
-- Exceptions & Errors in ONE file mapped as constants, properly done exception inheriting and factory methods
+- [ ] FEATURE/REFACTOR: Exceptions & Errors in ONE file mapped as constants, properly done exception inheriting and factory methods
-- Consider removing file deduplication feature to simplify storage, as backups cannot be the same - those should be encrypted, then with this assumption there should be no possibility to have duplicated files
+- [ ] Consider removing file deduplication feature to simplify storage, as backups cannot be the same - those should be encrypted, then with this assumption there should be no possibility to have duplicated files
-- Delete mime type validation as zero-knowledge backups cannot be analylzed
+- [x] Delete mime type validation as zero-knowledge backups cannot be analylzed
-- Drop download file by url (backups will be uploaded only via POST)
+- [x] Drop upload file by url (backups will be uploaded only via POST)
+- [x] Drop HTTP caching functionality - backups do not need to be cached

 #### For installation, guides and more information please check he documentation: https://file-repository.readthedocs.io/en/latest/index.html